 since they alone under the Polish law may act legally as

 property.
 To obtain the license they need to pass state

 (VAT) on newly built

 the notary public called “taksa notarialna” complete with

-the 23-percent VAT on it and the land-registry
+the 23-percent VAT on it and the land-registry fee.

-residential property in Krakow often sells in the early
+New residential property in Krakow often sells in the early

-stages of development with the legal transfer of the ownership
+stages of development with the legal transfer of the

-you buy a second-hand real estate through an estate agent.
+When you buy a second-hand real estate through an estate

-charge the buyers commissions from two percent
+Realtors charge the buyers commissions from two percent

 (seldom) to three percent (usually) of the sale price and

 zloties (see more about the